RaffaelSchaefer/CanvasDemo/README.md

-# JS Canvas Test
+# Noise Art
-A small Test Site
+A small art program which creates Artworks based on Noise patterns.